-For people with severe symptoms of SAD, antidepressant medication can be a helpful treatment.
+For people with severe symptoms of SAD and major depressive disorder, antidepressant medication can be a helpful treatment.
 Often, extended-release bupropion is used, and this treatment has been approved for the treatment of SAD.
 However, other antidepressants, called SSRIs, are also used.
-They include:

-Psychotherapy has been used to treat all kinds of depression for a long time before SAD lights existed.
+Psychotherapy has been used to treat many types of depression for a long time before SAD lights existed.
 Now, it can be used alone or combined with light therapy and medications to improve the outcome of treatment.
 Psychotherapy consists of talking to a therapist who guides you as you work out problems and resolve mental health issues.

 Cognitive behavioral therapy is one type of psychotherapy that can help with SAD.
 Basically, the process entails identifying the thoughts behind your feelings or behaviors, questioning their validity, deciding whether to hold onto those thoughts and then replacing them with more helpful thoughts if needed.

 CBT can help with the seasonal affective disorder in several ways.
 First, it can help you change thoughts that are causing you to feel worse.
 Also, you can learn coping skills that will help you deal with the symptoms of SAD.
 You can learn to diminish avoidance behavior and work on scheduling helpful activities.
 Finally, you can learn to deal with stress more effectively.

 Most people use mind-body techniques on their own or with a class or group.
 They aren't typically the main focus of regular psychotherapy, although your therapist may include them as a part of your treatment.